 A Stamford hedge fund senior analyst earning $475K base + $725K performance bonus, residing in Greenwich, buys a 3BR Vermont ski cabin for $750K with $25K in immediate FF&E. After $185K in land, the $565K adjusted basis includes $68K in 5-year assets (hot tub, ski-storage, smart-home, theater system, decorative lighting), $22K in 7-year assets (custom furniture, themed bunk room), and $79K in 15-year property (mountain-grade deck, retaining walls, snow-drainage drive, fencing).

 That’s $169K reclassified into accelerated depreciation in Year 1.
-At the CT combined bracket (~47.6%), federal + state savings come to roughly $81,000 — timed against the $725K performance bonus, the deduction meaningfully offsets the federal + CT + NIIT impact on that liquidity event.
+At the federal rate (37% + 3.8% NIIT; CT portion deferred over MACRS), Year-1 savings come to roughly $69,000; timed against the $725K performance bonus, the deduction meaningfully offsets the federal + NIIT impact on that liquidity event.

 Frequently Asked Questions